John W. Snow: Further affiliations

-Snow was the founding Chairman of the Center for Energy and Economic Development (CEED), a coal and rail industry-funded advocacy organization.
+Snow was also the founding Chairman of the Center for Energy and Economic Development (CEED), a coal and rail industry-funded advocacy organization.
 CEED was a predecessor organization to the American Coalition for Clean Coal Electricity (ACCCE).

 He has served on the Board of Trustees of Johns Hopkins University and the University of Virginia Darden School Foundation.

-He has been a member of the Business Roundtable; the Executive Committee of The Business Council; the Virginia Business Council; and the National Coal Council.

 On October 19, 2006, Snow was named chairman of Cerberus Capital Management.

 On August 15, 2007, Snow was appointed the inaugural Newman Visiting Fellow at the Miller Center of Public Affairs at the University of Virginia.